wazuh/wazuh-documentation/source/learning-wazuh/ssh-brute-force.rst

 Here you will wage a small SSH brute force attack against your Linux Agent instance.

-You will see how Wazuh detects and alerts on each login failure, and how a higher severity alert is produced when enough login failures from the same source IP are seen in the same time window.
+You will see how Wazuh detects and alerts on each login failure, and how a higher severity alert is produced when enough login failures from the same source IP are detected in the same time window.

 You will also inspect the actual rules that fire as well as the enriched alert records that subsequently can be seen in Kibana.